wistia/wistia-open-docs/_posts/oembed.md

 ## Troubleshooting

   1. If an invalid URL (one that doesn't match our regular expression above) is given, the endpoint will return `404 Not Found`.
   2. If an unparseable URL is given in the url param, the endpoint will return `404 Not Found`.
+  3. If a media is found, but failed to process, the endpoint will return `404 Not Found`.
-  3. If a media is found but has no available embed code, the endpoint will return `501 Not Implemented`.
+  4. If a media is found but has no available embed code, the endpoint will return `501 Not Implemented`.
 Video, Image, Audio, and Document files all currently implement oembeds.
+This will also occur if the video is not finished processing.
-  4. If a playlist is found but has no videos, the endpoint will return `501 Not Implemented`.
+  5. If a playlist is found but has no videos, the endpoint will return `501 Not Implemented`.

 ---